General Questions

 Is there anything you won’t work with?

-As a unique human, there are certain things that put me off like anyone else.
+There are certain things that put me off like anyone else.
 For me, the top three things that come to mind are politics, incest/underage, and overly gory macabre.
 That being said, I am open to some violence/horror, all heat levels of romance, religion/spirituality, and much more.

 Unsure whether your book makes the cut?
 Contact me so we can discuss it further!
 If I honestly feel I am not the right editor for your book, I will let you know.